 - If the first step doesn’t work, fill the sink or tub with two or so inches of water.
 After this, use a sink plunger to cover the drain and then gently press up and down.
 After a few pushes, you may well find the water beginning to drain normally again.

 - Finally, if none of the above steps work, use a drain snake.
 By pushing the tool down into the drain, it should bend around the corner and clear out any stubborn remaining clogs.

 Of course, some types of clogs are harder to fix than others.
+You may even need to look into using some alternative methods.
 If none of the above steps work or if you’d like to leave the plumbing to the professionals call the Shamrock Plumbing at 801-505-9505 or contact us online!